Beginnings: Myths and stories from world religions

 But not quite everything was finished.
 On the seventh day, Elohim made a different kind of day.
 Elohim blessed this seventh day and rested, and Elohim admired light and dark and day and night, the sky and the water, the plants growing on dry land, the sun and the moon and the stars, all the creatures in the water and all the birds in the air, the animals and the human beings.
 Some people say that Elohim liked everything that existed, but felt there needed to be a reason for everything to exist, and that was why Elohim made the seventh day.

-Session Four: A story from the Hebrews of Palestine
+Session 4: A story from the Hebrews of ancient Near East

 0/ Attend the first 10 minutes of the main services with the rest of the congregation.